ellcrys/cocoon/readme.md

+# Cocoon - A no-gimmick, centralized, scalable smart contract platform.

+Cocoon is a smart contract engine that is fast, scalable and built on everyday technologies we use and love.
+It is centralized (this is not a sin!) and includes a distributed, chained and replicated ledger called a BlocklessChain ledger.
+We are are building cocoon as an alternative to existing decentralized platforms suffering from from the following challenges:

+1. Inability to scale beyound a few transactions per second.
+2. Understandable resource wastage via block replication (We get it, trust-less systems are hard!).
+3. Expensive smart contract with undeterministic cost to businesses (Business need to know how much their core systems will cost them).
+4. Lack of choice of a public or private ledger.
+5. Reliance on a native currency to interact with the platform.

+We are of the believe that smart contracts will become a huge part of how we interact with businesses and how businesses interact with each other and as such there needs to be a choice between going fully decentralized, trustless and accepting all the performance penalties or building on a centralized, non-trustless system with the same functionalities (or even more), but with the benefit of fast, performant, synchronous transactions against a no-gimmick, immutable ledger and an insane ability to scale smart contracts vertically or horizontally.

+## Features
+Below are the task list for features and capabilities we are looking to include.
+Only checked ones are currently functional.

+- [x] Distributed immutable ledger (BlocklessChain)
+- [x] Smart contact engine (Initial support for Go programming language)
+- []  Horizontal/Vertical scalability of smart contracts.
+- []  Ledger access control
+- [x] Support public ledger chain
+- []  Support private ledger chain
+- []  Multi-Sig smart contract deployment
+- []  Global lock API for smart contract
+- []  Transaction/Ledger streaming service
+- []  Multi-Sig transaction validation
+- []  Single Transaction API service
+- []  Cross smart contract messaging
+- []  Cross smart contract event service
+- []  Binary smart contract deployment
+- []  New smart contract language support for Node.js & Ruby
+- []  Native currency (Project Titan)

 ## Introduction To Cocoon Services

 This document describes the services available and how to start/run them on a development machine.
 The contents of this document is targeted towards people who are interested in knowing how the system works, looking to contribute to the project or just looking to give it a spin.